Abe Lemons: Pan American University

 From 1973 to 1976, Lemons was head coach at Pan American University, where he was named 1974–75 Texas Coach of the Year and coached the nation's leading scorer in Marshall Rogers.

 University of Texas

-Lemons took the head coaching position at the University of Texas in 1976.
+Lemons became the head coach at the University of Texas on March 16, 1976, succeeding Leon Black who had resigned seventeen days prior on February 28.
 He served as president of the National Association of Basketball Coaches in 1977 and was named National Coach of the Year in 1978.
+In March 1978, Lemons led the University of Texas to the championship of the NIT with a victory over North Carolina State.
+The Longhorns would enjoy a minor blip in national prominence under Lemons, with the aforementioned NIT championship and an NCAA Tournament appearance in 1979.
 Lemons' last season at Texas was 1981–82.
-In March 1978, Lemons led the University of Texas to the championship of the NIT with a victory over North Carolina State.

 Lemons became beloved across all of his jobs for his witticisms, but at his most prominent job, Texas, he made a number of notable quotes that made him popular among the fanbase.
-The Longhorns would enjoy a minor blip in national prominence under Lemons, with the aforementioned NIT championship and an NCAA Tournament appearance in 1979.
+When Rice head coach Mike Schuler made 99 substitutions in a 78–64 Longhorns victory at the Frank Erwin Center on January 17, 1978, Lemons commented, "All they need are a few clowns to make a circus."
+In the rematch which was also won by the Longhorns 102–86 at Rice Gymnasium three weeks later on February 7, he and his players encountered a crowd which included about 75 Rice students dressed as clowns.
+An unfazed Lemons responded, "I was in the war with the Japanese and the Germans.
+After that, a few clowns aren't going to bother me."